 Milner's ongoing research proved that the temporal lobes of the brain have key roles in organizing information and memory, and that what hand a person prefers to use affects what side of the brain they use to process language.
 Today, her primary research interest is how the hemispheres cooperate in normal memory retrieval and better understanding how visual memory supports more abstract memories, like the meanings of words.
 In honor of this work, which could help patients with dementia, brain damage, or learning disabilities, a school for students with special needs was named after her in 2019.
 The L’École Régionale Brenda Milner – Brenda Milner Regional School will serve 90 students, ages 4 to 21, with specialized teachers, psychologists, physical and occupational therapists.

-While still active in research today, the centenarian professor has had to make some adjustments reflecting her status as a senior senior researcher: “I will take on postdoctoral students, but not graduate students.
+While still active in research in recent years, the centenarian professor has had to make some adjustments reflecting her status as a senior senior researcher: “I will take on postdoctoral students, but not graduate students.
 Graduate students need to know you’ll be around for five years or so, and well” — she says with a laugh — “well, it’s very difficult if they have to switch to someone else, you know.”
 But Milner's delighted that she's been able to continue exploring the human brain for over seven decades; she's also been widely recognized for her work with honorary degrees from more than 20 universities.
 "I'm surprised to find myself at 100 years of age," she said in an 2018 interview, "but I have every intention of continuing for many more birthdays."

 Books And Science Kits For Future Brain Scientists